 6. Book Press

-Attach thick cardboard (the kind you find on the back of paper pads) onto two pieces of wood larger than your average sized book.
-Then wrap several house bricks with paper or fabric, place your wet book project between the boards and weigh down with the bricks.
+Attach thick cardboard (the kind you find on the back of paper pads) onto two pieces of wood larger than your average-sized book.
+Then wrap several house bricks with paper or fabric, place your wet book project between the boards, and weigh it down with the bricks.

 9. Punching Cradle

-If you have the funds I’d suggest investing in just tools:
+If you have the funds, I’d suggest investing in just these tools:

-2. A Bookbinders Awl for piercing holes in paper signatures and book board before sewing.
-When buying an awl, choose one with a straight metal shaft to create uniform sized holes.
+2. A bookbinder’s awl for piercing holes in paper signatures and book boards before sewing.
+When buying an awl, choose one with a straight metal shaft to create uniform-sized holes.
 If you buy one with a tapered shaft, the size of your sewing holes will be uneven.

-Please join the conversation below and leave your ideas in the comments below.
+Please join the conversation and leave your ideas in the comments below!